plone/Installers-UnifiedInstaller/README.txt

     >> sudo ./install.sh zeo (or `su; ./install.sh zeo` on a sudo-less system)

 The "sudo" utility is required for a root install.
 This security utility is included with most recent Unix workalikes and is easily installed on other systems.
-On BSD-heritage systems, this in the security directory of the ports collection.
+Please make sure to configure "sudo" properly otherwise it could harm your system !
+If you do not know "sudo" please read its documentation first !On BSD-heritage systems, this in the security directory of the ports collection.